wikimedia/ToolforgeBundle/README.md

 #### 2. Javascript

-In Javascript, you need to add the following to your main JS file (e.g. `app.js`) or `webpack.config.js`:
+In Javascript, you need to do three things to enable internationalisation:

+1. Add the following to your main JS file (e.g. `app.js`) or `webpack.config.js`:

        require('../vendor/wikimedia/toolforge-bundle/Resources/assets/toolforge.js');

-And this to your HTML template (before your `app.js`):
+2. This to your HTML template (before your `app.js`):

        <script type="text/javascript" src="https://tools-static.wmflabs.org/cdnjs/ajax/libs/jquery/3.3.1/jquery.min.js"></script>
        {% include '@toolforge/i18n.html.twig' %}

+   (The jQuery can of course be left out if you're already loading that through other means.)

+3. And symlink your `i18n/` directory from `public/i18n/`,
+   so that the language files can be loaded by from Javascript.

-Then you can get i18n messages with `$.i18n( 'msg-name', paramOne, paramTwo )`
+Then you can get i18n messages anywhere with: `$.i18n( 'msg-name', paramOne, paramTwo )`

 ### PHP Code Sniffer